saiful1604008/Dotlines-Assignment/README.md

 2. Install flask using : python -m pip install flask
 3. Setup Mysql database and connect it with flask and use the following command to install Mysql in flask : pip install flask-mysqldb

-To run the flask app use the following command in the terminal : python -m flask run To stop flask app use CTRL + C
+To run the flask app use the following command in the terminal : python -m flask run & to stop flask app use CTRL + C

 Some screenshot what exactly the application looks like -